Shaquille O'Neal: MVP and championship seasons (1999–2002)

 Before the 1999–2000 season, the Los Angeles Lakers hired Phil Jackson as head coach, and the team's fortunes soon changed.
 Jackson challenged O'Neal, telling him "the [NBA's] MVP trophy should be named after him when he retired."

 In a November 10, 1999, game against the Houston Rockets, O'Neal and Charles Barkley were ejected.
 After O'Neal blocked a layup by Barkley, O'Neal shoved Barkley, who then threw the ball at O'Neal.
 On March 6, 2000, O'Neal's 28th birthday, he scored a career-high 61 points to go along with 23 rebounds and 3 assists in a 123–103 win over the Los Angeles Clippers.
 O'Neal's 61-point game was the last game in NBA history that a player scored 60 or more points without hitting a 3-pointer until Giannis Antetokounmpo scored 64 points against the Indiana Pacers on December 13, 2023.

 O'Neal was also voted the 1999–2000 regular season Most Valuable Player, one vote short of becoming the first unanimous MVP in NBA history.
 Fred Hickman, then of CNN, instead chose Allen Iverson, then of the Philadelphia 76ers, who went on to win MVP the next season.
 O'Neal also won the scoring title while finishing second in rebounds and third in blocked shots.
 Jackson's influence resulted in a newfound commitment by O'Neal to defense, resulting in his first All-Defensive Team selection (second-team) in 2000.

 In the 2001 NBA Finals against the 76ers, O'Neal fouled out in Game 3 backing over Dikembe Mutombo, the 2000–2001 Defensive Player of the Year.
 "I didn't think the best defensive player in the game would be flopping like that.
 It's a shame that the referees buy into that", O'Neal said.
 "I wish he'd stand up and play me like a man instead of flopping and crying every time I back him down.

 A month before the training camp, O'Neal had corrective surgery for a claw toe deformity in the smallest toe of his left foot.
-He opted against a more involved surgery to return quicker.
+He opted against a more involved surgery in favor of a quicker return.
 He was ready for the start of the 2001–02 regular season, but the toe frequently bothered him.